 According to the BeaverTails franchise, a BeaverTail tastes "similar to a yeasted, cracked wheat baking-day treat prepared on early Canadian and American farms."
 They've also been likened to the classic funnel cake, a popular deep-fried carnival treat.

-But to me, a beaver tail tastes like a hole-free doughnut with a moister, chewier, softer texture.
+We think BeaverTail tastes like a hole-free doughnut with a moister, chewier, softer texture.
 And it's big.
 Real big.
 Think three or four doughnuts smooshed into one large whole wheat pastry, dough stretched out to resemble a beaver's tail then float-fried on canola oil.
-And once the BeaverTail is cooked, it's slathered with butter and then topped with a assortment of sweet or savory ingredients like:
+And once the BeaverTail is cooked, it's slathered with butter and then topped with an assortment of sweet or savory ingredients like:

 Montreal features a trio of centrally-located BeaverTails stands in addition to other outlets spread out in the city.
 Just one thing.
 They're not called BeaverTails in Montreal and across Quebec.
 Instead, keep an eye for a red sign that says Queues de Castor:

-Also keep an eye out for a Queues de Castor food truck roaming the streets of Montreal.
-For a complete list of Queues de Castor locations in Montreal and all of Quebec, consult the BeaverTails website.
+Also, keep an eye out for a Queues de Castor food truck roaming the streets of Montreal.